 I attended the main portion of EuroPython, July 25-27, 2018.
-It’s a conference organized by the EuroPython Society, itself an organization registered in my home city of Gothenburg (℅ Open End AB).
-The conference itself, however, is ambulatory.
+It’s a conference organized by the EuroPython Society.
+They’re headquartered in my home city of Gothenburg (℅ Open End AB) but the conference is ambulatory.
 The 2018 edition took place in Edinburgh.

 Due to high environmental costs, I normally avoid flying.
 Shamefully, I took 5 flights to get to Edinburgh and back.
 I have nothing to say in my defence.
 I publish the following notes on the talks I attended mainly as an aid to memory.